AMC and ubuntu in 2014

 i mean with Unified form (for all teachers) like this:

-RE: AMC and ubuntu in 2014 - Added by Pieter Van den Hombergh over 8 years ago
+RE: AMC and ubuntu in 2014 - Added by Pieter Van den Hombergh about 9 years ago

 Combining the mobile phone shooting with a server side program could be the architectural solution.